Registration

 I need to provide a passport photo.
 What format is accepted?

-The photo will appear on the student ID card; it must have a plain background with no border and be in "passport photo" format.
+The photo appears on the student ID card; it must have a plain background, no border, and be in “passport photo” format.

 Please note: PDF files are NOT accepted.

-I need to provide a sworn statement.
+I need to submit a sworn statement.
 Where can I find it?

 I need to submit my certificate of participation in the draft day (JDC/JAPD).
 What should I do if I've lost it?

 Only one copy of the certificate is issued.
-However, before your 25th birthday, you may request a status certificate from the National Service Center responsible for your area (the one in your census department) or the one nearest your place of residence (by mail or email), provided you include a copy of your national ID card with your request.
+However, before your 25th birthday, you may request a status certificate (by mail or email) from the National Service Center responsible for you (the one in your census department) or the one closest to your place of residence, provided you include a copy of your national ID card with your request.

 I need to provide a CVEC certificate.
 Where can I find it?